davidtraum/autowaypoint/README.md

-# Waypoint generator for Garmin navigation
+# Waypoint generator for Garmin outdoor navigation

 ## About
 This tool automatically adds points of interests to your planned GPS-Route instead of manually adding them using Garmin Connect.
 They will be viewed on modern Garmin navgigation devices.
 POIs are queried using the pubic Overpass-Turbo API.